goruck/nilm/ml/README.md

 `quantize.py` - Deprecated and replaced by `convert_keras_to_tflite.py`.

-`test.py` - Main script used for training the models from scratch with options to prune and for quantize aware training.
+`train.py` - Script used for training the models from scratch with options to prune and for quantize aware training.

+`train_distributed.py` - Script used for training the models from scratch or resumption of training using distributed GPU compute.
+Mainly supersedes `train.py`.

-`train.py` - Script used for testing the trained models on data disjoint from test and validation data.
+`test.py` - Script used for testing the trained models on data disjoint from test and validation data.

+`visualize_keras_model.py` - Script that generates network diagrams from Keras models.

+`transformer_model.py` - Defines NILM transformer-based model using Keras subclassed layers and models.